emaatomas/emaatomas/README.md

 # Hi everybody
-Now I am working as a software developer but I very interest about data and machine learning, I going to want to career move into data roles, especially data scientist or machine learning engineer.
+Now I am working as a Data Engineer, and I very interest about data and machine learning, I going to want to career move into data roles, especially data scientist or machine learning engineer.

 I’m currently learning about data sciense, machine learning an english at Platzi [Profile](https://platzi.com/p/emaatomas/)